How to quickly add chat to your Swift app with the Sendbird UIKit

 - iOS deployment version of 14 or newer

-An existing Sendbird project or a brand new Swift UI Project along these instructions
+- An existing Sendbird project or a brand new Swift UI Project along with these instructions

-First add the Sendbird UIKit dependency to your Cocoapod .podspec file (for instructions using Carthage, see here):
+First, add the Sendbird UIKit dependency to your Cocoapod .podspec file (for instructions on using Carthage, see this page):

 Make sure the minimum platform version is 10.3 or higher:

 Step 2.
 Create a UIKit container